-I went from an invincible 20-year-old—a weightlifter, runner and lover of anything physical—to a broken, fearful person who wasn’t sure he was going to wake up the next day.
+I went from an invincible 20-year-old, a weightlifter, runner, and lover of anything physical, to a broken and fearful person who wasn’t sure he was going to wake up the next day.

 I’d done a pretty good job of abusing substances before that time and was at risk for severe addiction.
 So, I stopped using all substances.

-For four years, I took medication four times a day until my heart finally healed.
+For 4 years, I took medication 4 times a day until my heart finally healed.

 My heart problem was the best thing that ever happened to me.